Opening hours at the factory and shop in Klässbol

 113 50 Stockholm

-KaffeKvarnen in Klässbol (closed for season)
+KaffeKvarnen in Klässbol (opening soon for a new season)

 Located close to the factory (250 m) is KaffeKvarnen, a café that offers a harmonious complement to your visit.